-In December 2015, we initiated the Phase 1b clinical trial.
-This clinical trial will have approximately 53 subjects with uric acid levels greater than 6 mg/dl.
-We plan to co-administer one group of subjects a single dose of SVP-Rapamycin at increasing dose levels with a fixed dose of pegsiticase.
-In a second group of subjects, we plan to administer a fixed amount of pegsiticase.
-A third group of subjects will receive increasing single doses of SVP-Rapamycin alone.
-The primary objective of the Phase 1b clinical trial will be to evaluate the safety and tolerability of SVP-Rapamycin alone and in combination with a fixed dose of pegsiticase.
-A secondary clinical objective will be to evaluate the ability of SVP-Rapamycin co-administered with pegsiticase to reduce uric acid levels and mitigate the formation of ADAs when compared to pegsiticase alone.
-We expect that final data from the Phase 1b clinical trial will be available in the first half of 2016.
+In December 2015, we initiated our Phase 1b clinical trial.
+We anticipate that this clinical trial will have approximately 53 subjects with uric acid levels greater than 6 mg/dl separated into nine cohorts.
+We plan to co-administer a single intravenous infusion of SVP-Rapamycin at ascending dose levels with a fixed dose of pegsiticase for four of the cohorts, which will be Cohort #2, Cohort #4, Cohort #6 and Cohort #8 of the Phase 1b clinical trial, or collectively the SEL-212 Cohorts.
+We also plan to administer Cohort #9 a fixed amount of pegsiticase alone, which we refer to as the Pegsiticase Cohort.
+Additionally, we intend to administer a single intravenous infusion of SVP-Rapamycin alone at ascending dose levels to the remaining cohorts, which will be Cohort #1, Cohort #3, Cohort #5 and Cohort #7 of the Phase 1b clinical trial, or collectively the SVP-Rapamycin Cohorts.
+All subjects will be followed for 30 days after their initial dose.
+The primary objective of the Phase 1b clinical trial is to evaluate the safety and tolerability of SVP-Rapamycin alone and in combination with a fixed dose of pegsiticase.
+A secondary clinical objective is to evaluate the ability of SVP-Rapamycin co-administered with pegsiticase to reduce uric acid levels and mitigate the formation of uricase-specific ADAs when compared to administration of pegsiticase alone.
+We expect that complete data from the Phase 1b clinical trial will be available in the first half of 2016.